 While some critics have dubbed the measures “ill-conceived” and even “inhumane”, Morrison insists his heroic addiction management innovations are based on empirical evidence.

-“Studies show that our current approach of treating drug addiction like a medical issue is not working.
+“Studies show that our current approach to treating drug addiction as a medical issue is not working.
 Look at Portugal, The Netherlands, Uruguay: Prison workers are being retrenched en masse, the whole incarceration industries are dying.
 It’s the very opposite of jobs and growth,” Morrison said.

 “When I was in university I experimented with heroin a time or two, but I did not inhale,” Morrison said.

 Users are also applauding the decision to hire 250 new Centrelink staff in a bid to slash call centre waiting times.